SPMIC-UoN/conilab.github.io/_pages/software/probtrackx.md

 *Path probability map from a vertex in the Motor Cortex.
 The map was extracted from dense connectome matrices reconstructed with CPU-based and GPU-based probabilistic tractography applications.*

-## Speedup

-GPU Probtrackx offers accelerations of *more than 200 times using a single GPU compared to a single CPU core: 1 GPU ≈ 230 CPU cores.*

 ## Citation

 If you use Probtrackx GPU in publications, please cite [this paper](https://www.sciencedirect.com/science/article/pii/S1053811918321591):

 Hernandez-Fernandez M., Reguly I., Jbabdi S, Giles M, Smith S., Sotiropoulos S.N.
 *Using GPUs to accelerate computational diffusion MRI: From microstructure estimation to tractography and connectomes.*
 **NeuroImage 188 (2019): 598-615**